USCGC Alex Haley

 When Alaska was acquired by the U.S. from Russia in 1867, Kodiak was gradually settled by Americans who established a robust commercial fishing industry, which persists as a cornerstone of Kodiak’s economy to this day.
 Legislation enacted in 1941 during the Second World War set aside a large portion of the island as the Kodiak National Wildlife Refuge.
 This vast swath of territory remains largely uninhabited to this day, with only planes or boats providing access.
 The town of Kodiak harbors around 6,000 people, which ebbs and flows throughout the year as Coast Guard members and their families, fish industry workers, and tourists arrive and depart.

 Kodiak remains a wild island and a paradise for those seeking experiences in the great outdoors.
-Hiking, camping, ATV riding, boating, hunting, surfing, and fishing are all unforgettable experiences on Kodiak, with many visitors counting this as an once-in-a-lifetime trip.
+Hiking, camping, ATV riding, boating, animal watching, the northern lights, hunting, and fishing are all unforgettable experiences on Kodiak.
 The wildlife of Kodiak is central to the experience.
 The Kodiak brown bear is the largest species of grizzly, and these unique, beautiful creatures continue to thrive due to protections that were enacted to prevent their extinction.
 All five species of Pacific salmon enter numerous streams on the island in robust numbers.
 They feed bears, bald eagles, dolly varden char, rainbow trout, and humans alike on their journey to return to their spawning waters.
 Halibut, lingcod, and rockfish fill the depths just outside Kodiak harbor, and humpback whales provide spectacular imagery as they frequent the island’s waters in the summer to feed.

 The weather in Kodiak is unique, and with milder extremes than other parts of Alaska.
 In the summer, temperatures range from 50-80 degrees with up to 18 hours of daylight.
 In the winter, temperatures range from 10-40 degrees and the window of daylight shrinks to 6 hours.
 There is plenty of precipitation in Kodiak, with approximately 70 inches of both rain and snow falling yearly!